 Board of Trustees

 Mowgli’s Board of Trustees comprises successful entrepreneurs and executives from multicultural and multinational investment, legal, trading, energy and diplomatic backgrounds.
-Chaired by Tony Bury, the Board provides robust governance, visionary and ethical leadership.
+Chaired by Sandeep Katwala, the Board provides robust governance, visionary and ethical leadership.
 This steering enables Mowgli to continuously offer inspirational and impactful mentoring experiences, thereby ensuring our sustainability through the realization of our vision, mission and goals.

 Meet the members of our Board of Trustees.